monokrome/webpack-react-starter/README.md

 - `cd myproject`
 - `git remote remove origin`
 - `npm install`

+For frontend-only applications:
-- `npm start`
+- `npm start` or `npm run frontend`

+For server-side rendered applications:
+- `npm run server`

-A simple React application should now be running at http://localhost:8080/
+A simple React application should now be running at http://localhost:8080/.